“Jupiter is colossal in size. It’s the largest planet in our solar system. Nearly 1000 Earths can fit in Jupiter.”

-They were all formed with rock and metal like terrestrial planets but also water, ammonia and methane.
-One of them even has potential to harbor life beneath its ice covered crust.
+They were all formed with rock and metal like terrestrial planets but also water, ammonia, and methane.
+One of them even has the potential to harbor life beneath its ice-covered crust.

 As of 2018, astronomers discovered 12 new moons increasing the total to 91.
 This includes one oddball moon that circles Jupiter in the opposite direction as the others.

 4. Its moon “Io” is yellow because it’s filled with sulfur

 Jupiter’s moon “Io” is the most volcanic place in our solar system.
 It’s constantly erupting liquid basalt and sulfur making it the most geologically active body in the solar system.

 Io is best known for its yellow appearance.
 This is because of all the volcanic activity present on it.
 It’s not only color but its scent would be absolutely pungent.
 If you were to set foot on Io, the smell would be unbearable due to the sulfur.

 It’s because you have tidal heating from Jupiter stretching and compressing creating molten rock.

 5. Life may exist on its moon “Europa” because it has liquid water